-Dominguita Melendez would rather spend recess Dominguita Meenenez would rainer spend recess reading than playing dodgeball (a girl after my own heart).
+Dominguita Mesenses would rainer spend recess reading than playing dodgeball (a girl after my own heart).
 But when a bully throws her copy of "Don Quixote" into the dirt, she is forced to defend her-self and she proclaims herself a knight-in-training.
-"A knight" he scoffs.
-"Girls can't be knighte!"
+"A knight!" he scoffs.
+"Girls can't be knights!"

 So Dominguita dons a cape and becomes Dom Capote.
-She takes on a squire and a steed (a mangy mutt she names Roco), and sets off to show the bully that girls can SO be knights!
-"Knight of the Cape" is the first in Terry Ca-tasús Jennings's "Definitely Dominguita" series of chapter books for six- to nine-yearold readers.
+She takes on a squire and a steed (a mangy mutt she names Roco), and sets off to show the bul-"Knight of the Cape" is the first in Terry Ca-tasús Jennings's "Definitely Dominguita" series of chapter books for six- to nine-yearold readers.
 Charmingly illustrated by Fatima Anaya, the stories are based on Dominguita's (and Terry's) love of classic novels.